TeaseAI/Tease-AI/README.md

 	* Various timeouts and speeds have been set to a middle ground between previous source and Fury's larger values (pepsifreak)
 	* Metronome used by @MetronomeXXX commands now built in rather than a separate metro.dll file by markus, also uses the same wav file as taunt sections. (pepsifreak)
 	* Pressing up or down will scroll through chat history outside of writing tasks.
 (1885)
-	* "Two dommes in one picture" was not finished for Fury.
-But looks for a tai2dommesAtOnce.txt in the image folder and sets a temp flag of the same name. (markus)
+	* "Two dommes in one picture" (markus)
+		*If you are using a picture set with 2 people at once, you can include a file named "tai2dommesAtOnce.txt".
+		*If found in the current picture set, a temp flag named "tai2dommesAtOnce" will be created for use in scripts.
-	* Improved random number generator. (markus)
+	* Improved random number generator via new class. (markus)
 	* .mkv video support. (markus)
 	* Script and video logs. (markus)
 	* Ability to start with a random cantact or domme from the "Settings" menu option at the top of the window. (swift69)